qmk/qmk_firmware/docs/reference_info_json.md

 }
 ```

-### Non-RGB LED Lighting
+## Non-RGB LED Lighting

-## Backlight
+This section controls basic 2-pin LEDs, which typically pass through keyswitches and are soldered into the PCB, or are placed in PCB sockets.

-This section controls basic 2-pin LEDs, such as soldered in-switch LEDs or one-color indicators.
+### Backlight

 * `breathing`
     * Enable backlight breathing, if supported